 At Brightest, we regularly help organizations with ESG materiality guidance, data services, and tools.
 If you’d like to learn more about our process and the different ways we can help, please get in touch.

 In addition to the mechanics of ESG strategy and report creation, internal ESG efforts also need to account for - and garner support from - board and executive leadership.
-The percentage of boards with a sustainability, ESG, or CSR (corporate social responsibility) committee increased from 41% in 2018 to 59% in 2020, according to research by Chief Executives for Corporate Purpose, a trend which has continued through 2022.
+The percentage of boards with a sustainability, ESG, or CSR (corporate social responsibility) committees increased from 41% in 2018 to nearly 75% in 2022, according to research by Chief Executives for Corporate Purpose and the Society for Corporate Governance, a trend which has continued through 2022.
 Boards and the C-suite are increasingly taking ownership of the company's long-term climate strategy, risk, and opportunity profile, using the Task Force on Climate-related Financial Disclosures (TCFD) framework.